pknielski/pknielski.github.io/_posts/2019-05-11-sauteedcutlets.md

 Note: If you are worried that it’s not done, cut into the middle and check.
 You can always put it back in the pan; you can’t undo overcooking.

 However…if you want to use that lovely brown stuff (called fond) in the bottom of the pan, pour a little white wine in the bottom while the heat’s on low.
 You will see it sizzle and steam.
-Take a wooden spoon or silicon spatula and scrape the bits from the bottom of the pan; they should come up easily.
-Now that you have deglazed the pan, you can add a bit of chicken broth to it.
+Take a wooden spoon or silicone spatula and scrape the bits from the bottom of the pan; they should come up easily.
+Now that you have deglazed (used an acidic liquid like wine or cider vinegar to disolve the fond/brown stuff) the pan, you can add a bit of chicken broth to it.
 Turn off the heat, add about a tablespoon of (real) butter and a squeeze of lemon.
 Stir it in and once the butter melts, pour it over your chicken.
 Hooray!
 You’ve just made a pan sauce!

+Even without the pan sauce, this is a tasty and easy dish.
+Hope you enjoy it!